Our Admissions Process

 • A Personal History Statement:

 • UC Santa Cruz is interested in a diverse and inclusive graduate student population.
 In an essay, discuss how your personal background informs your decision to pursue a graduate degree.
 Include any educational, familial, cultural, economic, or social experiences, challenges, or opportunities relevant to your academic journey; how you might contribute to social or cultural diversity within your chosen field; and/or how you might serve educationally underrepresented segments of society with your degree.
+The information provided here let's us know if you qualify for a Cota Robles fellowship.

 I've read all I can about the program and faculty interests on the website.
 Whom may I contact if I have more questions about the program?

-You may contact the Graduate Program Coordinator via email at Judy Straub, jstraub@ucsc.edu.
+You may contact the Graduate Program Coordinator, Judy Straub, via email at jstraub@ucsc.edu.